alpo22/trivia/README.md

 ## TODO:

-- try deploying it, see if it still works (need to update link to API)

 - add character images from awais, adjust to fit in the centre of the circle
 - proper domain anecdohtes.com (route 53)
 - replace vercel URL with proper URL in game (constants.js)